Poland in the Eurovision Song Contest 2017: Competing entries

 TVP opened a submission period for interested artists and songwriters to submit their entries between 27 December 2016 and 10 February 2017.
 The broadcaster received 150 submissions at the closing of the deadline.
 A six-member selection committee selected nine entries from the received submissions to compete in the national final.
 The selection committee consisted of Grzegorz Brzozowicz (journalist), Artur Orzech (Eurovision commentator, radio and television journalist and presenter), Konrad Smuga (director), Maciej Stanecki (Vice President of TVP), Mateusz Grzesiński (Polish Head of Delegation for the Eurovision Song Contest) and Ewa Nowicka (Head of TVP1).
 The selected entries were announced on 11 February 2017.
 Among the competing artists was Martin Fitch (Marcin Mroziński), who represented Poland in the Eurovision Song Contest in 2010.
 The competing artists were required to submit a promotional video for their song to TVP by 26 February 2017.

 Final

 The televised final took place on 18 February 2017.
 Ten entries competed and the winner, "Flashlight" performed by Kasia Moś, was determined by a 50/50 combination of votes from a five-member professional jury and a public vote.
-The jury consisted of Maria Sadowska (singer), Robert Janowski (singer, composer, TV host and actor), Alicja Węgorzewska (opera singer), Włodek Pawlik (musician) and Krzesimir Dębski (composer and conductor of the Polish entry in 1997).
+The jury consisted of Maria Sadowska (singer), Robert Janowski (singer, composer, TV host and actor), Alicja Węgorzewska (opera singer), Włodek Pawlik (musician) and Krzesimir Dębski (conductor of the Polish entry in 1997).
 In addition to the performances of the competing entries, 2016 Polish Junior Eurovision entrant Olivia Wieczorek opened the show with her Junior Eurovision song "Nie zapomnij", while singer Doda and 2016 Polish Eurovision entrant Michał Szpak performed as the interval acts.